Nzxtime/Nzxtime/README.md

 ###

-<p align="left">My name is Marcel and I'm a Computer Engineering Student, from Austria.</p>
+<p align="left">My name is Marcel, and I'm a Computer Engineering Student from Austria.</p>

 ###